 Dating is not marriage.
 In fact, dating (which I admittedly don’t know much about) can be shut down by getting too serious or too future-plans oriented.
 As my schedule and future is quite flexible, I was surprised how quickly my “relationship” concepts changed yesterday when confronted with a challenging dilemma.
 On one hand, I had met and “dated” an amazing woman.
-One the other she was telling me how our closeness and chemistry was freaking her out.
+On the other she was telling me how our closeness and chemistry were freaking her out.
 And my reaction to the fourth letter in a series of Dear John letters was to accept her appraisal that we weren’t really all that well matched.

 Perhaps I just wasn’t listening, I thought.
 She was trying to be clear with me, we were not really a match, and she was in no way ready to be a couple.
 Wait, what?
 “Okay,” I responded.
 “I am disappointed, but I will accept your judgment.”
 And that night I went to sleep saddened that I had missed or lost an opportunity for growth, and maybe some more great sex.

 I’m not sure what I dreamed about, but I know my inspiration was a lot lower when I woke up the next morning.
 And even after two cups of coffee, the bright enthusiasm was not returning.
 How close do we have to get in the early stages of a “relationship?”
 (Oh, the R word.)
 What if we just kept it casual, and “dated?”
 But wait, hadn’t I just stated that the “long-term potential was critical to my plans” in a previous post?
 Hadn’t I just sent her the Dating a Single Dad post?